jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

     pud_virt_addr = (unsigned long *) pud_phys_addr;
 ```

-The first step is to calculate the address of the PUD:
+The first step is to calculate the address of the _PUD_:

-1. Calculate the index of start into the PGD
+1. Calculate and store the index of the `start` argument address into the _PGD_
-2. Retain the value of that index
-3. Mask away bits 63-48 and 11-0 with the `RAW_PAGE_TABLE_ADDR_MASK`, leaving only the location of the PUD
+2. Mask to zero bits 63-48 and 11-0 with the `RAW_PAGE_TABLE_ADDR_MASK`, leaving only the page-aligned location of the _PUD_
-4. Cast that unsigned long to a pointer to an unsigned long.
+3. Cast that unsigned long to a pointer to an unsigned long

 ```C
     pud_index = (start >> PUD_SHIFT) & (TABLE_INDEX_MASK);